valantic/vue-template/README.md

 #### Computed / Methods

-To prevent random Typescript errors in your component, make sure, to always type your computed return types and method signatures!
+To prevent random TypeScript errors in your component, make sure, to always type your computed return types and method signatures!

 #### Misc

+- Component general Instance: Use `ComponentPublicInstance` as Type if you don't know the type of the component
-- Component specific Properties: Use `Ref<InstanceType<typeof yourComponent>` to access a property of a ref being a component
+- Component specific Instance: Use `Ref<InstanceType<typeof yourComponent>` to access a property of a ref being a component

 ## Vuex